cl-library-docs/common-lisp-libraries/docs/postmodern.md

 ```lisp
 Macro: (ensure-transaction-with-isolation-level isolation-level &body body)
 ```

 Executes body within a with-transaction form if and only if no transaction is already in progress.
-This adds the ability to specify an isolatin level other than the current default
+This adds the ability to specify an isolation level other than the current default

 ### execute